-The peanut sauce that accompanies Thai chicken satay is known as "nam jim sate".
+The peanut sauce that accompanies Thai satay is known as "nam jim sate".
 In Thai, "nam jim" translates to dipping sauce, and "sate" is, well, satay.
 This phrase therefore translates directly to "satay dipping sauce".
-It is a sauce that is specifically used for satay, and is not normally served with any other Thai dishes.
+It is a sauce that is specifically used for satay, and is not normally served with other Thai dishes.

 In Thailand, this dipping sauce is made by cooking red curry paste with coconut milk, then adding crushed roasted peanuts, tamarind paste, fish sauce, and palm sugar to taste.
 It does not contain hoisin sauce, rice vinegar, sesame oil, or other ingredients that may be found in peanut dipping sauces from other cuisines.

-The recipe below is our "easy" version of Thai peanut sauce with coconut milk.
+The recipe below is our "easy" version of Thai satay sauce with coconut milk.
 It utilizes ingredients that may already be in your pantry (vinegar instead of tamarind paste, white sugar instead of palm sugar, and peanut butter instead of roasted peanuts).
 This recipe also uses roasted chili paste rather than red curry paste.
-This results in a peanut sauce that is not very spicy, making it perfect for kids.
+This results in a peanut sauce that is not too spicy, making it perfect for kids.

 Ingredients